ChileBob/Yak/README.md

 - Triggers website URI to enable payment processing

 yak-yec :-
-- Ycash fullnode (ycashd) connector/client.
+- Ycash fullnode (ycashd) connector & websocket client.
-- Run it from a terminal AS THE SAME USER that runs zcashd
+- Run it from a terminal AS THE SAME USER that runs ycashd
 - Streams transparent transaction outputs.
 - Streams confirmed (mined) transactions
 - Decode shielded outputs using viewkeys.